Thomas M. Foglietta: Congressional career

-As Ambassador to Italy
+Ambassador to Italy

 Foglietta served in the House until 1997, when he resigned and was appointed ambassador to Italy by President Bill Clinton.
 Upon his nomination, the Philadelphia Daily News published an editorial that stated: "In 68 years, Thomas Michael Foglietta will have made it from a rowhouse at 7th and Clymer to the embassy in Rome on a smile and a trustworthy handshake.
 Which, as it turns out, is an excellent way to travel."

 The 1998 Cavalese cable car disaster happened during his tenure in Rome; in the accident, a U.S. military aircraft flew too low, severing a gondola cable, resulting in the deaths of 20 skiers.
 Foglietta visited the accident site and knelt in prayer, offering apologies on behalf of the United States.
 An editorial in La Repubblica, an Italian newspaper remarked: "Yesterday it was up to Ambassador Thomas Foglietta to do something we Italians do less and less.
 Foglietta expressed his apologies on behalf of President Clinton and the American people for that terrible tragedy and kneeled down in prayer for the poor victims."

-Foglietta died in 2004 following complications from surgery.
+Death

+On November 13, 2004, Foglietta died from complications of shoulder surgery at Thomas Jefferson University Hospital in Philadelphia, at the age of 75.